Pokemon Scarlet & Violet gym order: All paths level order & post-game walkthrough

 25. Professor Sada & Professor Turo – Area Zero Lab

-After completing all three storylines, players will go to Area Zero to rescue Arven’s parents: his mother, professor Sada, for Scarlet players & his father, Professor Turo, for Scarlet players.
+After completing all three storylines, players will go to Area Zero to rescue Arven’s parents: his mother, Professor Sada, for Scarlet players & his father, Professor Turo, for Violet players.
 However, in a crazy turn of events, players will have to face off against their very powerful team of paradox Pokemon.

 Professor Sada (Scarlet):